WIFT NZ, Women in Film and Television

 The organisation is overseen by a national

-and delivered by the WIFT NZ office, staffed by an executive director and
+delivered by the WIFT NZ office, staffed by a national manager and

 Distinguished screen women Philippa Boyens, Ramai Hayward, Robin